We help organisations build successful, safe communities

 Every client is delighted by our support

+We build and deliver effective communications strategies for our clients backed up by unique research and insight.
 Our customers say we are ‘indispensable’, that we offer the ‘finest’ advice and that our ‘intelligence, integrity and energy’ sets us apart from our peers.
 Others say we ‘work hard to exceed expectations’ and ‘provide excellent value for money’.

 The credibility of our advice is beyond question

 We offer a powerful fusion of policy expertise, political insight, delivery experience and communications support.
 Our team have provided policy advice to criminal justice leaders, led police forces, served at Cabinet level in Governments and held senior roles in the media.
+We have helped build major international third sector brands and led change communications programmes in one of the largest UK charities.

 Yesterday's HMIC report called for greater consistency in policing across England and Wales.
 HMIC’s Roger Baker said he was “concerned to find that a member of the public will receive a different response from the police for the same type of crime or incident, depending on where they live.”